mrocklin/blog/_posts/work/2018-08-21-institutional-open-source.md

 We now discuss a few concrete things to help where your institution is likely uniquely positioned to play a critical role:

-1.  **Approach**: Maintain the existing stack
+1.  **Maintain the existing stack**

     It's likely that the existing all-in-one stack will still be used for years by current researchers and automated systems.
 You're not off the hook to provide maintenance.
-You might want to communicate an end-of-life to your userbase though saying that support will expire in a few years time (or whatever is appropriate for your domain
+However you might want to communicate an end-of-life to your userbase though saying that new feature requests are unlikely to be implemented and that support will expire in a few years time (or whatever is appropriate for your domain)

-2.  **Approach**: Develop learning materials to help users transition to the new stack.
+2.  **Develop learning materials to help users transition to the new stack**

     Your institution uniquely understands the needs of your user community.
-    There are common analyses, visualizations, storage formats, and so on that are common among your users and are obvious with the all-in-one solution, but which may take some effort to produce with the new system.
+    There are common analyses, visualizations, storage formats, and so on that are common among your users and are easy with the all-in-one solution, but which take effort with the new system.

-    You can build teaching materials like blogposts, how-to guides, online tutorials and so on that assist the non-early-adopters to transition.
+    You can build teaching materials like blogposts, how-to guides, and online tutorials that assist the non-early-adopters to transition more smoothly.
     You can provide in-person teaching at conferences and meetings common to your community.
-It's likely that the open source tooling that you're transitioning to already has materials that you can copy-and-modify.
+It's likely that the open source ecosystem that you're transitioning to already has materials that you can copy-and-modify for your domain.

-    Assist users in reporting bugs, and filter these to reduce impact on the upstream OSS projects.
-It's likely that your users will express problems in a way that is particular to their domain like "Satellite mission MODIS data doesn't load properly" that is unlikely to make much sense to the OSS maintainers.
+    Assist users in reporting bugs, and filter these to reduce burden on the upstream OSS projects.
+It's likely that your users will express problems in a way that is particular to their domain, but which doesn't make sense to maintainers.

+    -  User says: *Satellite mission MODIS data doesn't load properly*
+    -  Developer wants to hear: *GeoTIFF loader fails when given S3 route*

     Your engineers can help to filter and translate these requests into technical terms appropriate for the upstream project.
 The people previously working on the all-in-one solution have a unique combination of technical and domain experience that is essential to mediate these interactions.

-3.  **Approach**: Contribute code upstream either to mainline packages or new subpackages.
+3.  **Contribute code upstream either to mainline packages or new subpackages**

     After you've spent some time developing training materials and assisting users to transition you'll have a much better sense of what needs to be fixed upstream, or what small new packages might be helpful.
-You'll also have much more experience interacting with the upstream development community so that you get a sense of how they operate.
+You'll also have much more experience interacting with the upstream development community so that you get a sense of how they operate and they'll better understand your needs.
 Now is a good time to start contributing actual code, either into the package itself if sufficiently general purpose, or into a spinoff project that is small in scope and focuses on your domain.

-    It's very tempting to jump directly to this step and create new software, but waiting a while and focusing on teaching can often yield better results.
+    It's very tempting to jump directly to this step and create new software, but waiting a while and focusing on teaching can often yield more long-lasting results.

-4.  **Approach**: Enable employees to spend time maintaining upstream projects and ensure that this time counts towards their career advancement.
+4.  **Enable employees to spend time maintaining upstream projects and ensure that this time counts towards their career advancement**

     By this time you will have a few employees who have taken on a maintenance role within the upstream projects.
 You should explicitly give them time within the work schedule to continue these activities.
-The work that they do may not be explicitly within scope for your institution, but having them active within the core of a project makes sure that the goals of your institution will be well represented in the future of that project.
+The work that they do may not be explicitly within scope for your institution, but having them active within the core of a project makes sure that the mission of your institution will be well represented in the future of the open source project.

     These people will often do this work on their own at home or on the side in personal time if you don't step in.
 Your institution should make it clear to them that it values these activities and that they are good for the employee's career within your institution.
-Besides ensuring that your institution's perspective is represented within the core of the upstream projects you're also improving employee retention.
+Besides ensuring that your institution's perspective is represented within the core of the upstream projects you're also improving retention of a core employee.

-5.  **Approach**: Co-write grant proposals with maintainers of the core project
+5.  **Co-write grant proposals with maintainers of the core project**

     If your institution provides or applies for external funding, consider writing up a grant proposal that has your institution and the OSS project